tesshuflower/samples/policy/README.md

 1. Run `oc apply -k ./` to apply all resources at the same time on the hub.

-2. On the cluster you want to backup or restore apps set this label : acm-pv-dr-install="true".
+2. On the cluster you want to backup or restore apps set this label : `acm-pv-dr-install=true`.
 This places the `oadp-hdr-app-install` policy on this cluster, and this policy installs velero and configures the connections to the storage.

 3. For running a backup or restore operation on the managed cluster:
-  - On the cluster you want to backup the apps set this label : acm-pv-dr="backup".
+  - On the cluster you want to backup the apps set this label : `acm-pv-dr=backup`.
 This places the the `oadp-hdr-app-backup` policy on this cluster, which schedules the backups.
-  - On the cluster you want to restore the apps set this label : acm-pv-dr="restore".
+  - On the cluster you want to restore the apps set this label : `acm-pv-dr=restore`.
 This places the the `oadp-hdr-app-restore` policy on this cluster, which creates a restore operation.